Best energy deals right now

 Should You Fix Now?

-Fixing now makes sense if the deal is below £1,652 and you want certainty.
-You lock in savings regardless of what happens.
+Fix now if the deal is below £1,652 and you want certainty.

-Waiting might pay off if you think the cap will drop further.
-But you're gambling, and wholesale prices can swing either way.
+Wait if you think the cap will drop more.
+But wholesale prices swing both ways.

 What to Compare